-Advisory Level: Read: 3 Write: 3 Math: None Transfer Status: CSU Degree Applicable: AA/AS CSU GE: None District GE: None IGETC: None
+Read: 3 Write: 3 Math: None Advisory Level: Transfer Status: CSU Degree Applicable: AA/AS CSU GF: None District GE: None IGETC: None

-ACCTG-138 - Accounting Occupational Units: 1-8 Work Experience-Alternate Plan
+ACCTG-138 - Accounting Occupational Work Units: 1 - 8 Experience-Alternate Plan

 Occupational Work Experience is designed for students who work or volunteer in a field related to their vocational major.
 Students are required to provide evidence that they are enrolled in a vocational program (e.g., educational plan or coursework in a vocational subject area).
 The Alternate Plan is designed to allow students attend school one semester and work the next.
-A maximum of 8 units of Occupational Work Experience credit may be earned during any one semester, to a maximum of 16 units total.
+A maximum of 8 units of Occupational Work Experience credit may be earned during any one semester, to a maxiumum of 16 units total.
 Students may only take one (if any) class in addition to work experience.
-Internship/job placement is not quaranteed.
+Internship/job placement is not guaranteed.

-Corequisite: 1) Need not be enrolled in any other class during the semester besides Work Experience.
-2) May be enrolled in at most one other class in addition to Work Experience.
-3) Must be employed or a volunteer at an approved work-site for the minimum number of hours per unit as stipulated for paid and unpaid status.
+Corequisite: 1.
+Need not be enrolled in any other class during the semester besides Work Experience.
+2. May be enrolled in at most one other class in addition to Work Experience.
+3. Must be employed or a volunteer at an approved work-site for the minimum number of hours per unit as stipulated for paid and unpaid status.
 Each unit requires 75 paid or 60 unpaid hours of work.

-Advisory Level: Read: 3 Write: 3 Math: None Transfer Status: CSU Degree Applicable: AA/AS CSU GE: None District GE: None IGETC: None
+Read: 3 Write: 3 Math: None Advisory Level: Transfer Status: CSU Degree Applicable: AA/AS CSU GE: None District GE: None IGETC: None

-ACCTG-200 - Accounting Supervised Units: None Skills Lab
+ACCTG-200 - Accounting Supervised Skills Lab Units: None